ericodle/GINSA/README.md

 - [ ] mapseq_grab()

-  This function performs the same actions as ssu_fasta_grab but targets associated MAPSeq files rather than FASTA files.
+  This function performs the same actions as ssu_fasta_grab but targets associated MAPseq files rather than FASTA files.

 - [ ] find_target_in_mapseq()

-  This function opens the MAPSeq file for each occurrence sub-directory and searches for sequence labels corresponding to the target species.
-For example, if you searched "Lecudina longissima",  find_target_in_mapseq will search the MAPSeq file for all sequence labels containing the strings "Lecudina" and "longissima.
+  This function opens the MAPseq file for each occurrence sub-directory and searches for sequence labels corresponding to the target species.
+For example, if you searched "Lecudina longissima",  find_target_in_mapseq will search the MAPseq file for all sequence labels containing the strings "Lecudina" and "longissima.
 If only a single taxon string is provided, such as for the genus-level search "Labyrinthula", then all sequence labels containing "Labyrinthula" will be stored in a list for downstream reference.

 - [ ] sift_fasta()

   This function is complementary to find_target_in_mapseq, and utilizes the sequence label list generated previously to extract each SSU sequence contained in the (often very large) FASTA files grabbed from EMBL.
-The SSU contig FASTA files provided do not contain the names of the taxa they identify, hence the need for the MAPSeq file.
+The SSU contig FASTA files provided do not contain the names of the taxa they identify, hence the need for the MAPseq file.

 - [ ] combine_csv_files()